daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 * Tier 5: Enchanted Movement
 * Tier 6: Deadly Strike or Spin Attack

 **GM Intrusions:** A weapon breaks or is dropped.
 The weapon loses its connection to you until you use an action to reestablish the attunement.
-The weapon’s energy discharges in an unexpected way.
+The weapon's energy discharges in an unexpected way.

 -----